Lunar phase: Timekeeping

-Archaeologists have reconstructed methods of timekeeping that go back to prehistoric times, at least as old as the Neolithic.
+Although the first formal calendar was created in Mesopotamia about 5,000 years ago, archaeologists have identified methods of timekeeping based on the lunar cycle that go back to prehistoric times.
+For example, marks in a site in Scotland, dated to 10,000 years ago, are thought to have been a lunisolar calendar.
+According to the interpretation, this calendar marked both the lunar cycle and the midwinter solstice, showing a recognition that it needed to be recalibrated every year because a lunar year is shorter than the solar year.

 The natural units for timekeeping used by most historical societies are the day, the solar year and the lunation.
 The first crescent of the new moon provides a clear and regular marker in time and pure lunar calendars (such as the Islamic Hijri calendar) rely completely on this metric.
 The fact, however, that a year of twelve lunar months is ten or eleven days shorter than the solar year means that a lunar calendar drifts out of step with the seasons.
 Lunisolar calendars resolve this issue with a year of thirteen lunar months every few years, or by restarting the count at the first new (or full) moon after the winter solstice.
 The Sumerian calendar is the first recorded to have used the former method; Chinese calendar uses the latter, despite delaying its start until the second or even third new moon after the solstice.
 The Hindu calendar, also a lunisolar calendar, further divides the month into two fourteen day periods that mark the waxing moon and the waning moon.

-The ancient Roman calendar was broadly a lunisolar one; on the decree of Julius Caesar in the first century BCE, Rome changed to a solar calendar of twelve months, each of a fixed number of days except in a leap year.
+The ancient Roman calendar began as a purely lunar calendar, but later evolved into a lunisolar one.
+On the decree of Julius Caesar in the first century BCE, Rome changed to a solar calendar of twelve months, each of a fixed number of days except in a leap year.
 This, the Julian calendar (slightly revised in 1582 to correct the leap year rule), is the basis for the Gregorian calendar that is almost exclusively the civil calendar in use worldwide today.

 The time of day at a location on Earth (except at the poles) can be inferred from the culmination of the Moon in the sky and its phase: each lunar phase culminates closest to the zenith (being exactly south or north of it, crossing the meridian) in the sky at a specific daytime, as marked in the diagram, rising (east) and setting (west) during the time of the day preceding and succeeding the culmination.